 The UK’s most visited tourist attraction, Blackpool Pleasure Beach features in this list because of its unfailing and cherished legacy.
-The beach’s sand and water are admittedly not the cleanest (a major clean-up is underway), but it’s the backdrop of frenetic resort town and scream-filled theme park dating back 100 years that provide the charm.
+The beach’s sand and water have benefitted from a major clean-up – Blackpool South Beach is now the only Blue Flag beach in the North West.
+But it’s the backdrop of frenetic resort town and scream-filled theme park dating back 100 years that provide the charm.

 Certainly no stranger to the "Best Beach" awards, cute little Barafundle takes a small bay-shaped chunk out of the inimitable Pembrokeshire Coast.
 It’s a walk from the car park but its pristine sands and crystal clear waters really are worth the trip; ramp up the temperature gauge a bit and you might well mistake it for the Caribbean…

 Connected by metro to the centre of Newcastle, Longsands makes an easy and invigorating escape from the city.
 The sea might be perpetually chilly but hardy surfers still flock here in their droves, which explains the number of surf schools, pro-surf events and rental shops in town.

 Boldly facing the icy North Atlantic blasts on Scotland's northwestern coast, Sandwood Bay certainly makes for a brisk beach trip.
 But with its lovely pinkish sand that undulates into soft dunes, and views over to remarkably weathered sea stacks, it really is a magnificent sight and easily one of the best beaches in the UK.